-We've often been told that Canadians have a "hometown bias" when it comes to Canadian ETF or stock selection.
+We've often been told that Canadians have a "hometown bias" regarding Canadian ETF or stock selection.

-This might be because Canada is home to some of the best dividend paying stocks with the largest economic moats in the world, like our telecom or pipeline companies.
+This might be because Canada is home to some of the best dividend-paying stocks with the most significant economic moats in the world, like our telecom or pipeline companies.

 It's why many investors new to buying stocks make investments here in Canada.
-However, diversification is still key.
+However, diversification is still vital.

-So, many are taking this to heart and are looking for Canadian emerging market ETFs to gain more exposure not only outside of Canada, but outside of North America.
+So, many are taking this to heart and looking for Canadian emerging market ETFs to gain more exposure outside of Canada and North America.

-Quick note to readers if ETFs is your focus, we cover several areas in ETFs, don't skip our comparison between VEQT vs VGRO.
+If ETFs are your focus, we cover several areas in ETFs, so don't skip our comparison between VEQT vs VGRO.

 Global markets outside of North America are relatively unknown to the average retail investor and carry some added risk.
-After all, emerging markets are not as established as the major exchanges here in Canada, the United States and Europe and as a result lots are hesitant to invest.
+After all, emerging markets are not as established as the major exchanges here in Canada, the United States and Europe.
+As a result, lots are hesitant to invest.

-Fortunately for you, there are some great emerging market ETFs here in Canada that provide broad exposure to some markets that are definitely not easy to get exposure to if you're picking individual stocks.
+Fortunately for you, some great emerging market ETFs here in Canada provide broad exposure to some markets that are definitely not easy to get exposure to if you're picking individual stocks.
 Some examples would be China, India, Russia, and Latin America.

-I'm going to go over some of the best emerging market ETFs here in Canada, primarily from each major ETF distributor here in Canada.
+I will go over some of the best-emerging market ETFs here in Canada, primarily from each major ETF distributor here in Canada.

-The top Canadian emerging market ETFs to be buying right now
+The top emerging market ETFs to buy in Canada

 FTSE Emerging Markets All Cap Index ETF (TSE:VEE)

 The ETF aims to track the Emerging Markets All Cap China A Inclusion Index and has been around since 2011.
-It has over $1.46 billion in assets under management and currently sports a management fee of 0.24%, meaning you'll pay $2.40 for every $1000 invested.
+It has over $1.6 billion in assets under management.
+Currently, it sports a management expense ratio of 0.24%, meaning you'll pay $2.40 for every $1000 invested.

-Considering how difficult it is to get solid exposure to emerging markets via purchasing direct stocks, this is a management fee that is well worth the cost.
+Considering how difficult it is to get solid exposure to emerging markets via purchasing direct stocks, this management fee is well worth the cost.

-The emerging market ETF has a whopping 5,202 holdings and a median market cap of just under $32 billion.
-75% of the ETF is made up of large-cap stocks, while just shy of 4% is emerging small caps.
+The emerging market ETF has a whopping 4,600~ holdings and a median market cap of just under $32 billion.
+75%~ of the ETF comprises of large-cap stocks, while just shy of 5% is emerging small caps.

-Geographical exposure, this ETF has very high exposure to China, Taiwan and India, as the countries combined make up nearly 70% of the ETFs total exposure, China being over 30%.
+Geographical exposure, this ETF has very high exposure to China, Taiwan and India, as the countries combined make up nearly 66% of the ETFs total exposure, with China being over 30%.
 This Chinese exposure is something every investor will want to take into consideration, especially in recent times with political issues.

-In terms of sector exposure, over a quarter of the ETF is allocated towards emerging technology companies, and just shy of 20% is allocated towards financial companies.
+Regarding sector exposure, just over 16% of the ETF is allocated toward emerging technology companies, and just over 20% is allocated toward financial companies.

-You'll see popular international companies like Tencent Holdings, Alibaba Group and Taiwan Semiconductor make up the top holdings inside of the ETF.
+Popular international companies like Tencent Holdings, Alibaba Group and Taiwan Semiconductor make up the top holdings inside the ETF.

-Over the last decade, the fund has returned 65.9% to investors.
-Prior to the market correction in late 2021, this fund was performing exceptionally well.
-However, 5-year returns at the time of writing have all but been wiped out due to the drastic correction in 2021/2022.
+Over the last decade, the fund has returned 4.6% annually to investors.
+Before the market correction in 2021 and 2022, this fund performed exceptionally well.
+However, 10-year returns at the time of writing have been wiped out due to the drastic market correction in 2021/2022.
 This should highlight the extended risks of international markets.

-Overall, this isn't a super attractive option for income seekers as the fund only yields 2.2%.
-But, we should be looking for capital growth here, as most of these ETFs will be set up for that objective.
+The correction has made it an attractive option for income seekers as the fund yields 3%.
+But we should be looking for capital growth here, as most of these ETFs will be set up for that objective.

-The iShares Core MSCI Emerging Markets IMI Index ETF (TSE:XEC) isn't as popular as Vanguard's in terms of overall volume and does have a little higher management fee, although the increase (0.27% with this ETF vs 0.24% with Vanguard's) is almost negligible, unless you have significant capital invested.
+The iShares Core MSCI Emerging Markets IMI Index ETF (TSE:XEC) isn't as popular as Vanguard's in terms of overall volume and has a slightly higher management fee.
+However, the increase (0.27% with this ETF vs 0.24% with Vanguard's) is almost negligible unless you have significant capital invested.

-But this is still a great emerging market ETF here in Canada, and attracts the attention of a lot of Canadian investors.
-The ETF has just shy of $1B in assets under management and started in April of 2013.
-Total underlying holdings exceed 2500 and the ETF pays a semi annual distribution in the 3.2% range.
+But this is still a great emerging market ETF here in Canada and attracts the attention of many Canadian investors.
+The ETF has just shy of $920M in assets under management and started in April 2013.
+Total underlying holdings exceed 3000, and the ETF pays a semi-annual distribution in the 4.5% range.

 However, many looking up this ETF's holdings will be confused, as all they will see is a single ETF and cash.
-However, that is because this emerging market ETF is simply a way to buy the US traded iShares emerging market ETF IEMG.
+However, this emerging market ETF is simply a way to buy the US-traded iShares emerging market ETF IEMG.

-However, when we look at the underlying holdings of that ETF, we can see it contains many of the same holdings as Vanguard's.
+However, when we look at the underlying holdings of that ETF, we can see it contains many of the same holdings as Vanguards.
 However, the allocations are a bit different.
-Taiwan Semiconductor is the top holding, while Tencent Holdings, Alibaba Group, Samsung Electronics and Meituan round out the top 5.
+Taiwan Semiconductor is the top holding, while Tencent Holdings, Alibaba Group, Samsung Electronics and Reliance Industries round out the top 5.

-This ETF is also less reliant on China, having just under 35% exposure.
-After that, other major economical exposure sits at 15.04% for Taiwan, 14.20% for South Korea and 9.75% to India.
+This ETF is less reliant on China, with just under 29% exposure.
+After that, other significant economic exposure sits at 16% for Taiwan, 12% for South Korea and 14% for India.

-In terms of performance, the fund has returned 4.11% annually over the last decade, and 1.2% annually over the last 5 years.
-However, the main culprit of the low 5 year returns is the significant market correction in 2021/2022.
+In terms of performance, the fund has returned 4.33% annually over the last decade and -0.5% annually over the previous five years.
+However, the main culprit of the low 5-year returns is the significant market correction in 2021/2022.

 Overall, this is a strong emerging market ETF that you can stash away to gain easy exposure to international equities.